ShawnnnLiu/Crash-Anticipation-V1/README.md

 # Crash Anticipation Baseline

-Baseline training framework for crash anticipation on the Dashcam Accident Dataset (DAD).
+Baseline training framework for crash anticipation on the Dashcam Accident Dataset (DAD) and Car Crash Dataset (CCD).
 The goal is to detect hazardous situations a few seconds before impact using pretrained video transformers such as VideoMAE.

 ## Features

-- Video clip sampling utilities for DAD manifests with configurable lead-time sampling.
+- Video clip sampling utilities for DAD manifests and CCD image sequences with configurable lead-time sampling.
 - Preprocessing pipeline for RGB frames (8–12 fps, 224p) with lightweight augmentations.
 - VideoMAE-S backbone with a binary anticipation head and configurable optimizer/scheduler.
 - Training script with AMP support, gradient accumulation, TensorBoard logging, and checkpointing.